MaPankow/student_form/README.md

 ## Add an uncontrolled component for student notes

-I added a new component called StudentNotes.jsx to practice working with uncontrolled components in React.
+I added a new component called `StudentNotes.jsx` to practice working with uncontrolled components in React.
-It contains a textarea input field that does not use React state to track every keystroke.
+It contains a `<textarea>` input field that does not use React state to track every keystroke.
-Instead, the input value is accessed only when the user submits it — using a `ref` to read the current value from the DOM.
+Instead, the input value is accessed only when the user submits the form — using a `ref` to read the current value from the DOM.

-This avoids unnecessary re-renders with longer text inputs.
+This avoids unnecessary re-renders when typing longer text.

+### Code doesn't work as intended yet

+`StudentNotes.jsx` is meant to be a child component of `StudentForm.jsx`.
+I first implemented it with `useRef()` and a submit button, but the `onSubmit` attribute on the button doesn't work as expected:
+Instead of alerting the input text, the input gets added to the URL.

+As I found out, this is because the button is not wrapped in a `<form>`.
+There **is** a form – but it's defined in the parent component, and the child component doesn't "know" about it.

+Next step: I need to pass a `ref` from the parent component (via props) and connect the input properly to the existing form.